graue70/ad-blog/content/post/project-aqqu-wikidata.md

 1. At the moment, every question with at least one candidate is answered.
 It might make sense to implement a limit score which means that some questions stay un-answered.
 This feature could be tested with the dataset `annotated_wd_data_test.txt` (see section [Dataset](#dataset) for an explanation of the file) which also contains questions which are not answerable with Wikidata.
 1. The ranking is currently done by manually determined, hard-coded scoring rules.
 The score should instead be calculated by some machine learning algorithm, possibly using neural networks.
 There are also probably some more features which would help the ranking process.
 1. At the moment, we use only query templates with one triple.
 This should be generalized.
-This would also mean that Aqqu-New would not have to rely solely on the truthy version of Wikidata, making questions like `Who has been chancellor of Germany?` (as opposed to `Who is chancellor of Germany?`) possible.
+This would also mean that Aqqu-Wikidata would not have to rely solely on the truthy version of Wikidata, making questions like `Who has been chancellor of Germany?` (as opposed to `Who is chancellor of Germany?`) possible.
 (Note that the dataset that we use only contains the mentioned ERT and TRE patterns.
 For training and testing other templates, we would need another dataset.)
 1. There is no answer-type matching.
 This means that it is hard to differentiate between questions like `Where was Angela Merkel born?` and `When was Angela Merkel born?`.
 The current pipeline will give both answers the same score because both candidates have the exact same feature values.
 1. Some queries take a long time to complete.
 This is due to the pattern matcher sending lots of SPARQL queries to the backend in case lots of entities were matched.
 These are some ideas for how the problem could be solved:
   1. We could drop some of the irrelevant entity matches before doing the pattern matching.